lalaithion/MonadPaper/src/monads.md

 This function checks whether or not we have failed, and returns the error message if it is an Error.
 Just like `unwrap`, it throws an Exception if there is no error message.

 `bind` and `fmap` have not changed at all, but it is nice to note that when you return `self` in the case of the error, the error message stays the same.
-This means that when we chain multiple `bind` and `fmap` calls together, the first one that fails will have its error message propagate through till the end.
+This means that when we chain multiple `bind` and `fmap` calls together, the first one that fails will have its error message propagate through untill the end.

 ```python
     # function operates on the value in the monad